how to use DecisionHero.com

 COMPARE YOUR OPTIONS

-The system will ask you series of questions, each involving two options and one decision criteria.
 The point is to express what do you think which option is more favorable in regards to the decision criteria used.
-You will be asked questions until all options are mutually compared in regards to every criteria. quick help

 3.

+YOUR DECISIONAfter you have set up your goal (by adding at least 3 options between which you are deciding and 3 decision criteria you will use to make your decision), made all comparisons needed for decision calculation, you will be presented with the results.
+Results are presented in both shortened and extended ("full") form, where you will be able to see all your comparisons, as well as the ranks that each option and decision criteria got.
+The report will show how each alternative is ranked for each criteria, as well as how much each criteria was used to calculate the decision.
+Calculations are performed by a verified Decision Support System algorithm that is guaranteed to generate accurate results.
 A final report will show how well each option is ranked for your goal, also known as your decision.
 A decision represents a list of options with their "weights" assigned to them.
 The option with the highest number usually wins.
-However, depending on the type of the goal, perhaps you might not always need only the best option (as in case of buying something, where you will buy only one) than rather a "weights" (percentages) of all given options.
+However, depending on the type of the goal, perhaps you might not always need only the best option (as in case of buying something, where you will buy only one) than rather a "weights" (percentages) of all given options. |

 What Now?